-Prerequisite: MATH217.
+Prerequisite: MATH127.
 Theoretical bases and practical application of the early childhood mathematics curriculum, including scope and sequence of skills, organization of instruction, teaching strategies, and evaluation and assessment techniques.
+Participation in an early childhood classroom is required.
 Three hours of lecture.